 |ii) Foreign Exchange outgo: || |

-|a) Import of components and spares (CIF value) ||4676.91 |
+|a) Import of components and spares (CIF value) ||3130.99 |

-|b) Payment of interest on foreign currency loan || |
+|b) Payment of interest on foreign currency loan ||1290.20 |

-|c) Repayment of installment of foreign currency loan || |
+|c) Repayment of installment of foreign currency loan ||13819.40 |

-|d) Foreign travel || |
+|d) Foreign travel ||31.48 |

-|Total ||19172.21 |
+|Total ||18272.07 |

-m) a statement indicating development and implementation of a risk management policyfor the company including identification therein of elements of risk if any which in theopinion of the Board may threaten the existence of the company: The Company has in place aRisk Management Policy to drive a common integrated view of risks optimal risk mitigationresponses and efficient management of internal control and assurance activities.
+m) A statement indicating development and implementation of a risk management policyfor the company including identification therein of elements of risk if any which in theopinion of the Board may threaten the existence of the company: The Company has in place aRisk Management Policy to drive a common integrated view of risks optimal risk mitigationresponses and efficient management of internal control and assurance activities.
 The RiskManagement Committee has been constituted.
 The threats risk and concerns are discussed inthe Management Discussion and Analysis Report.

-n) the details about the policy developed and implemented by the company on corporatesocial responsibility initiatives taken during the year: The Company has in place aCorporate Social Responsibility Committee and a Corporate Social Responsibility andsustainability Policy.
-During the year 2017-18 the amount required to be spent under CSRis ` 107.03 lakh.
-Against this the Company spent `109.42 Lakhs.
+n) The details about the policy developed and implemented by the company on corporatesocial responsibility initiatives taken during the year: The Company has in place aCorporate Social Responsibility Committee and a Corporate Social Responsibility andsustainability Policy.
+During the year 2018-19 the amount required to be spent under CSRis Rs.7.97 lakh.
+Against this the Company spent Rs.53.38 Lakhs.
 The particulars of theCSR activities in the prescribed format as required under the Companies Act is placed atAnnexure-2 to this Report.

 This is a continuous process and DCI procures spares and stores on a regular basis fromsuppliers spread all over the world.
 DCI is updating the supplier-base continually.
 DCIhas adopted e-procurement process as per Govt. of India guidelines emphasis was given tofacilitate and enable the vendors by way of training support and hand holding support toparticipate in the e-procurement processes of the company.
-DCI has organized a State LevelVendor Development programme in association with local Micro Small and & MediumEnterprises (MSME) Office(Visakhapatnam Branch) and has been continuously participatingand interacting with the prospective vendors in most of the vendor development program cumBuyers- Sellers meet conducted by Ministry of MSME/ National Small Industries Corporation(NSIC) .
-The Company has invited MSME vendors to visit DCI's vessels for identification ofspares for indigenization.
-Tenders are published in DCI official website and CentralPublic Procurement Portal for wider publicity so that MSMEscan participate.
-In view thatout of the total annual procurment a major portion isfuel which cannot be procured fromMSME Vendors and further that since most of dredgers of DCI have been bult at Netherlandsand therefore most of the spare need to be importedfrom OEMs abroad the Company has represented for relaxation for implementation of thePublic Procrurement Policy mandatory provision of 20% procurement from MSMEs.
+Tenders are published in DCIofficial website and Central Public Procurement Portal for wider publicity so that MSMEscan participate.
+In view that out of the total annual procurement a major portion isfuel which cannot be procured from MSME Vendors and further that since most of dredgersof DCI have been built at Netherlands and therefore most of the spares need to be importedfrom OEMs abroad the Company has represented for relaxation for implementation of thePublic Procrurement Policy mandatory provision of 20% procurement from MSMEs.

-R & D ACTIVITIES
+19. R & D ACTIVITIES

-DCI Dredge Aquarius was fitted with an indigeniuously developed Programmable LogicController (PLC) in place of existing PLC system which was imported and giving frequentproblems because of non-availability of spare parts/ services of the Orginal EquipmentManufacturer abroad.
-The newly installed PLC has been found to be cost effective and working satisfactorily.
+DCI Dredge Aquarius was fitted with an indigeniously developed Programmable LogicController (PLC) in place of existing PLC system which was imported.
+The newly installedPLC has been found to be cost effective and working satisfactorily.

-CORPORATE GOVERNANCE AND MANAGEMENT DISCUSSION AND ANALYSIS REPORT
+20. CORPORATE GOVERNANCE AND MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 Pursuant to the DPE Guidelines and SEBI (LoDR) Regulations 2015 Management Discussionand Analysis Report Corporate Governance Report and Certificate from the CompanySecretary in practice regarding compliance of conditions of Corporate Governance areattached forming part of this Report.

-The total number of employees (both Shore and Floating) in the Corporation as on 31stMarch 2018 was as under:-
+The total number of employees (both Shore and Floating) in the Corporation as on 31stMarch 2019 was as under:-

 22. EMPLOYMENT OF VARIOUS RESERVED CATEGORIES:

 The manpower position with regard to various reserved categories is as indicatedhereunder: